robertseaton/robertseaton.github.com/_posts/2013-12-04-world-war-ii-not-a-moral-triumph.markdown

 piece of unquestioned and no doubt revisionist history: World War II was a struggle of good versus evil and good won.
 The popular narrative goes something like, "Hitler was an evil man, committing gross human rights violations by rounding up and slaughtering Jews.
-The Allied Axis wouldn't stand for this, so we put a stop to it."
+The Allied powers wouldn't stand for this, so we put a stop to it."

 But this ignores: